Your Educational Rights

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College is contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

-4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Sierra Nevada College to comply with the requirements of FERPA.
+4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Sierra Nevada University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: